-It is the year 2021, whatever that really means.
+The year 2021 was a cosmically significant year for our planet and our species.
 In strict calendar terms 2021 Anno Domini means two thousand and twenty one years since the birth of Jesus the Christ.
 The AD/BC calendar only came into being in 525 AD.
 It was calculated by a monk, Dionysius Exiguus, so that everyone in Christendom could align their calendars and celebrate Easter on the same day.
 At the time there was a schism between the Orthodox Christians of the East and the Roman Christians of the West and Pope John 1 felt the need to synchronise Easter globally.
 The Pope adopted Dionysius’ calendar for all nations under his control.
 Historians have now concurred that Dionysius was out by a few years in his calculation.
 From the gospels we read that Jesus’ family fled to Egypt to avoid Herod’s slaughter of the innocents, but historians know that Herod died in 4BC.
 The Gospel also said the family went to Bethlehem to register for the Census of Quirinius, Governor of Syria.
 But Quirinius was appointed to that post in 6AD.
-My identification in a previous chapter of the triple conjunction of Saturn/ Jupiter as the likely star of Bethlehem would put the journey of the Magi at 6-7 bc.
+My identification in a previous essay of the triple conjunction of Saturn/ Jupiter as the likely star of Bethlehem would put the journey of the Magi at 6-7 bc.
 The inability to reliably use BC/AD to align with historical events is why modern historians now refer to CE (Common Era) and BCE.

 But, in the great cosmic picture, the importance of 2021 is that is is officially the first year of the Age of Aquarius.
-You will recall I have written about the Great Year whereby the earth moves around each of the twelve houses of the Zodiac over a period of 25,920 years; and just as the twelve months of our year are not equal in number of days so too our twelve Ages are not necessarily equal.
+In ancient Indian astrology, the Great Year is the time frame by which whereby the earth moves around each of the twelve houses of the Zodiac over a period of 25,920 years; and just as the twelve months of our year are not equal in number of days so too our twelve Ages are not necessarily equal.
 There are various methods of calculating the boundaries of the Ages, but they are generally accepted as 2000 years +/- .
 But according to this cosmic observation, based on the location of the sun at the March equinox of the year, we have been in the house of Pisces for the past 2,000+ years.
-Depending on which astrologer you follow, the age of Pisces ended either at the December solstice 2020 or in March 2021 on the vernal equinox.
+Depending on which astrologer you follow, the age of Pisces ended either at the December solstice 2020 or on the vernal equinox in March 2021.
 Of interest is that the constellation of Jupiter and Saturn, which I believe was the star of Bethlehem, occurred in December 2020 and appeared just as the vernal equinox had just moved out of the last degree of Capricorn and into the first degree of the constellation of Aquarius.
 As we welcome in the Age of Aquarius, it is appropriate to review our 2,000 years in Pisces.

-Whatever precise year it began, the birth in Galilee of Yeshua.
-He was born to Myriam, by way of a visitation by non-earthly beings and consequential artificial conception, and was the adopted son of Yasaf.
-This birth has undoubtedly been the defining event to introduce the Age of Pisces.
+Whatever precise year it began, the birth in Galilee of Yeshua has undoubtedly been the defining event to introduce the Age of Pisces.
+Yeshua was born to Myriam, by way of a visitation by non-earthly beings and consequential artificial conception, and was the adopted son of Yasaf.
 The constellation name ‘Pisces’ means the fish.
 The symbol of Christianity is also a fish and had been adopted as such by the Greeks about two hundred years prior to Dionysius.
 Jesus first recruited fishermen as his disciples and told them they would become ‘fishers of men’.
 The miracle of the multiplication of the fishes and loaves features as a significant event in the Bible and the ‘153 fish miracle’ was the demonstration of the miraculous powers of the resurrected Jesus.

 Pisces is ruled by the planet Neptune which is known as the water planet; the mission of Jesus was first announced with Jesus’ baptism in the waters of the Jordan River and to this day adoption into the Christian faith is done by baptism with water.
 The health of those born under the star sign of Pisces is characterised by issues with the feet (fish were never meant to walk).
 It is a practice of the leaders of Christianity, beginning with Jesus himself and continuing to the Popes of today, to ceremonially wash the feet of the common people.